Polar H10 Review

 Aesthetically the pods are quite different.
 I suppose the newer one has a more modern look about it.
 I prefer the older version but looks don’t matter for a HRM, in my opinion.

 When I first heard about the H10 I assumed it had a notably lower profile, below.
-However they are similar.
+However, they are similar.
 I’d assumed that a lower profile would be better for pool swimming (it would).
 But the profile differences seem so trivial as to make little difference to whether or not the strap twists when turning at the end of a pool lane.
 It’s much more likely that the strap will make the difference there.

-Here’s the HR compared to a wrist based M200 (which you CANNOT assume to be right).
+Here’s the HR compared to a wrist-based M200 (which you CANNOT assume to be right).
 I did crank it up towards the end and you can see that the H10 probably nailed those with the M200 lagging somewhat.
 I was faffing around with the strap at the start to get it comfortable too.

 I don’t think too much can be drawn from this as a chest strap needs to be compared to a chest strap in a pool.
 I can’t really do that sensibly.
 I might update some more usage with it over time.
 Let me know if you specifically want to see anything.

 The H10 will work LIVE underwater with your existing Polar sports watch, such as the V800, providing GymLink is enabled through Polar BEAT (‘ON’ by default – check compatibility).
-The H10 does not need to cache data as an old analogue frequency marketed under GymLink is used for transmission (5KHz band) and the signal travels far enough through water to reach the device on your wrist.
+The H10 does not need to cache data like an old analogue frequency marketed under GymLink is used for transmission (5KHz band) and the signal travels far enough through the water to reach the device on your wrist.
 Bluetooth SMART and ANT+ will only travel a centimetre or so and hence Bluetooth/ANT HRM straps do not work LIVE with wrist-based devices – caching is required by Garmin & Suunto’s straps for underwater use.

 The Polar FLOW app is the smartphone gateway to the internet for Polar’s sports watches.
 The FLOW app doesn’t record a session itself.
 The Polar BEAT app uses your smartphone as a recording device and you pair the H10 within the BEAT app.